 Overall, Tse’s work poetically draws us into contemplation of our sense of place, self and time, using the universal language of music and visual metaphors to at once suggest trains of thought but ultimately allow us to formulate our own.
 Balancing Tse’s research-driven, intellectually-complex practice is a subtle sense of humour, which lends to an overall delicate dialectical sense of play as well as approachability.
 Tse’s practice is ultimately not just seen, it is heard and felt; a complete multi- sensory experience that plunges one into a state of suspension.

-Su-Mei Tse is an internationally-celebrated artist who rose to prominence in 2003 when she represented Luxembourg at the Venice Biennale and was awarded the prestigious Leono d’Oro award for her tripartite installation ‘Air Conditioned’.
-Tse’s work has since been exhibited nationally and internationally including solo shows at Isabella Stewart Gardner Museum, Boston (2009); Art Tower Mito, Japan (2009); Seattle Art Museum, Seattle (2008); PS1, New York (2006); Casino, Forum d’Art Contemporain, Luxembourg (2006); Renaissance Society, Chicago (2005); Moderna Museet, Sweden (2004).
-Group exhibitions include Kunstmuseum Bonn, Germany (2009); National Gallery of Art, Poland (2009); Singapore Biennale (2008); Kunsthaus Zurich (2006); De Appel, Amsterdam (2005); Sao Paulo Biennale (2004).
-Tse has additionally been the recipient of multiple prizes, including the Prize for Contemporary Art by the Foundation Prince Pierre of Monaco (2009) and the Edward Steichen Award, Luxembourg (2005).
+Su-Mei Tse is an internationally-celebrated artist.
+Her work has been exhibited nationally and internationally including solo shows at Mudam Luxembourg, Luxembourg; Joan Miró Foundation, Barcelona; Isabella Stewart Gardner Museum, Boston; Art Tower Mito, Japan; Seattle Art Museum, Seattle; PS1, New York; Casino, Forum d’Art Contemporain, Luxembourg; Renaissance Society, Chicago; Moderna Museet, Sweden.
+Group exhibitions include Setouchi Triennial, Japan; Zentrum Paul Klee, Switzerland; Hirschhorn Museum Washington DC; Kunstmuseum Bonn, Germany; Singapore Biennale; Kunsthaus Zurich; Sao Paulo Biennale.
+Tse has additionally been the recipient of multiple prizes, including the Prize for Contemporary Art by the Foundation Prince Pierre of Monaco and the Edward Steichen Award, Luxembourg.